shajra/shajra-provisioning/doc/nix-usage-flakes.md

 ## Installing and uninstalling programs<a id="sec-4-9"></a>

 We've seen that we can build programs with `nix build` and execute them using the “result” symlink (`result/bin/*`).
 Additionally, we've seen that you can run programs with `nix shell` and `nix run`.
-But these additional steps and switches/arguments can feel extraneous.
+But these additional steps and options/arguments can feel extraneous.
 It would be nice to have the programs on our `PATH`.
 This is what `nix profile` is for.

 `nix profile` maintains a symlink tree of installed programs called a *profile*.
 The default profile is at `~/.nix-profile`.
 For non-root users, if this doesn't exist, `nix profile` will create it as a symlink pointing to `/nix/var/nix/profiles/per-user/$USER/profile`.
-But you can point `nix profile` to another profile at any writable location with the `--profile` switch.
+But you can point `nix profile` to another profile at any writable location with the `--profile` option.

 This way, you can just put `~/.nix-profile/bin` on your `PATH`, and any programs installed in your default profile will be available for interactive use or scripts.